 As human beings, we are programmed by society to believe that as long as we are doing what others are doing, we are normal.

-Hence, there is a need for acceptance.
+There is a need for acceptance.

-This is why there are so few leaders and way more followers in life.
+This is why there are so few leaders and a lot more followers in life.

 Many people imitate what is going on in other relationships just so that they feel like their own relationship is acceptable.

 Let me elaborate.